 A sales funnel (also known as the sales pipeline) is the term for the process by which we add A LOT of leads into the top of the funnel and sales come out of the bottom, losing some along the way.

-The parts of the sales funnel can be called a lot of different things including prospects, suspects, and customers; leads, visitors and pre-qualifications.
+The parts of the sales funnel can be called a lot of different things including prospects, target audience, suspects, and customers; leads, visitors and pre-qualifications.

 We are going to look at some of the normal sales-funnelly things, but then we are going to talk specifically about where your process may be failing your conversions.